 You can also manually configure the failSAFE IP address using the TCP/IP management SET INTERFACE command or the ifconfig utility.
 The ifconfig utility provides a greater degree of management control and is recommended for more complex environments.
-For more information, see the HP TCP/IP Services for OpenVMS Management manual.
+For more information, refer to the HP TCP/IP Services for OpenVMS Management manual.

-3.3.4.4 Dynamic Routing Configuration
+3.4.4.4 Dynamic Routing Configuration